 Through the Office of Governor Tate Reeves, the BEAM office requested consultation with the Mississippi Band of Choctaw Indians.
 The BEAM director met with MBCI Chief Cyrus Ben and his leadership team on May 9, 2023.
 MBCI provided an update on the buildout funded with their \$8.6 million Tribal Broadband Connectivity Program Grant and detailed concerns surrounding adoption of service.
 MBCI stressed the importance of digital skills training and the need for additional funding for these programs.
-BEAM committed to including strategies for Tribal outreach provided by MBCI in its DSA plan.
+BEAM committed to including strategies for Tribal outreach provided by MBCI in its Initial Proposal Volume I, Volume II, andDSA plan.

 MBCI recently notified BEAM of a Tribal Council resolution creating "Chahta Link Communications, LLC" (Chahta is the word for Choctaw in the tribal language).
 MBCI anticipates using Chahta Link to grow their existing network to serve additional communities that are not situated within the defined Choctaw Reservation.
+MBCI has not requested additional funding or assistance at this time, but the BEAM office will continue consultations in the event MBCI requires additional resources.